 The Science and Technology Museum offers both children and adults an opportunity to engage in hours of interactive educational experiences.
 Even if you are traveling with children, this museum is worth a place on your travel itinerary.

-Yes, in Amsterdam’s Diamond District you will find real diamonds in authentic diamond If you are interested, you will be able to find a free diamond cutting demonstration going on and will be able to buy set and unset stones.
+Yes, in Amsterdam’s Diamond District, you will find authentic diamonds.
+If you are interested, you will be able to find a free diamond cutting demonstration going on and be able to buy set and unset stones.

 Dam Square is where the real heart of Amsterdam will be found.
 There are markets, street performers, and vendors every day waiting to entice you to listen and watch.
-In this part of the city, you will find the Royal Palace, the Nieuwe Kerk, and the War Memorial
+You will find the Royal Palace, the Nieuwe Kerk, and the War Memorial in this part of the city.

-No trip to Amsterdam would be complete without drinking a Heineken but to make that experience even better, drink it at the Heineken brewery.
-The Heineken Experience, a special program offered by the brewery is a good way to learn about how the beer is brewed and to get up close and personal with one of the world's biggest exporters.
+No trip to Amsterdam would be complete without drinking a Heineken, but to make that experience even better, drink it at the Heineken brewery.
+The Heineken Experience, a special program offered by the brewery, is a good way to learn about how the beer is brewed and get up close and personal with one of the world's biggest exporters.